zencart/documentation/content/user/admin_pages/localization/languages.md

 To add a new language, click on the _new language_ button.
 A form will appear.
 Enter the information, then click on the _insert_ button to add the new language.
 Click on the _cancel_ button if you change your mind.

-Adding the new language also populates the `orders_status` table with order statuses in the *current* language.
+Adding the new language also makes the following database changes:
+- populates the `orders_status` table with order statuses in the *current* language.
 Go to Admin > Localization > Orders Status and update them to the new language.
+- if [POSM](/user/running/posm/) is installed, populates the `products_options_stock_names` table in the current language.
+Go to Localization >Out-of-Stock Labels and update them to the new language.

 ### Name